Little Nemo: Theatre

 As early as 1905, several abortive attempts were made to put Little Nemo on stage.
 In summer 1907, Marcus Klaw and A. L. Erlanger announced they would put on an extravagant Little Nemo show for an unprecedented $100,000, with a score by Victor Herbert and lyrics by Harry B. Smith.
-It starred dwarf Gabriel Weigel as Nemo, Joseph Cawthorn as Dr. Pill, and Billy B. Van as Flip.
+It starred Gabriel Weigel, an actor with dwarfism, as Nemo, Joseph Cawthorn as Dr. Pill, and Billy B. Van as Flip.
 Reviews were positive, and it played to sold-out houses in New York.
 It went on the road for two seasons.
 McCay brought his vaudeville act to each city where Little Nemo played.
 When a Keith circuit refused to let McCay perform in Boston without a new act, McCay switched to the William Morris circuit, with a $100-a-week raise.
 In several cities, McCay brought his son, who sat on a small throne dressed as Nemo as publicity.

 As part of an improvised story, Cawthorn introduced a mythical creature he called a "Whiffenpoof".
 The word stuck with the public, and became the name of a hit song and a singing group.
 One reviewer of the 1908 operetta gave a paragraph of praise to the comic hunting tales presented in a scene in which three hunters are trying to outdo each other with hunting stories about the "montimanjack", the "peninsula", and the "whiffenpoof".
 He calls it "one of the funniest yarns ever spun" and compares it favorably to Lewis Carroll's The Hunting of the Snark.
 One source indicates that the dialogue in fact began as an ad lib by actor Joseph Cawthorn, covering for some kind of backstage problem during a performance.
-The Word is also referred in one of the Little Nemo comic strips published in 1909 (April 11).
-After being held down by nine policemen during a hysteria crisis, Nemo's father tells the doctor: “Just keep those whiffenpoofs away.
-Will you?”.
+The whiffenpoof is also referred in one of the Little Nemo comic strips published in 1909 (April 11).
+After being held down by nine policemen during a hysteria crisis, Nemo's father tells the doctor: "Just keep those whiffenpoofs away.
+Will you?".